bitquery/streaming-data-platform-docs/docs/API-Blog/track-token-lock-unlock.md

 #### How to Track

-In order to see when large amounts of tokens are taken out of pools, we can use Bitquery APIs.
+In order to see when large amounts of tokens are taken out of pools, we can use Bitquery Event APIs.
 This can help predict potential market changes.
 By monitoring these events, you can stay ahead of market movements and adjust your strategies accordingly.

 #### Example Query